iiittheorygroup/winter20-paip/README.md

 # winter20-paip

-Materials used and code written for the winter 2020 summer school conducted on the book *Paradigms of Artificial Intelligence Programming* by Peter Norvig.
+Materials used and code written for the 2020 winter school conducted on the book *Paradigms of Artificial Intelligence Programming* by Peter Norvig.

 ## GPS